Doutor Lourenço Peixinho Avenue: 1940s

 The 1940s was marked by the aesthetic concern of buildings and urban space, with the Avenue becoming a public promenade.

 Appearance of the former Cine-Teatro Avenida in 2011.

 The Cine-Teatro Avenida, built between 1945 and 1949, designed by the architect Raúl Rodrigues Lima, was implanted in the Avenue, over the demolition of another building.
 It is a building of the Português Suave style with symmetrical rhythmic marking of the spans and with horizontal and vertical volumes.
 The performance hall had a capacity for 1,400 spectators, according to the second page of weekly newspaper O Democrata of 1949:

 "The show room holds 1,400 people who can be distributed by the audience, first and second balconies and four boxes.
 It is all in modern lines with high ceilings, indirect light, and there are several halls, among which the party room on the second floor stands out, exquisitely decorated, with a sculpture in the middle (...) and a chandelier and monumental gate where one can admire the happy combination of wrought iron art with ceramic motifs from Fábricas Aleluia. (...)
 There are several bars and numerous crystal chandeliers made in Alcobaça, Portugal.
 The carpets and rugs are very rich.
 The stewed furniture is extremely comfortable.
 In the show room, on the proscenium and on the side walls there are artistic works by the Aveirense sculptor Euclides Vaz (...).
 Elsewhere in the building there are compositions by the Spanish sculptor Ruano.
 Outside, one can notice a composition of modern architecture, but without any exaggeration of reinforced concrete (...)
 One can see iron balconies, windows and circular openings, breaking the monotony of the big walls in a happy combination of the current taste, with memories of national styles (...).
-The sound was the subject of a special project, the neon tubes and florescents lighting of beautiful effect."
+The sound was the subject of a special project, the neon tubes and fluorescent lighting of beautiful effect."

 In 1986, this building was transformed into a plastic arts exhibition hall, and later, a bingo room and a children's amusement theme park.
 It is currently occupied by retail, on the first floors, and by the Avenida Café Concerto, on the upper floors, in a return to its originally designed function.